Table of Contents

 Answer me these questions – what assets do you own?
 What liabilities do you have?
 Do you know what your net worth is?

-If you are anything like I was 2 years ago, you’ll have no idea what I’m talking about.
+If you’re anything like I was 3 years ago, you’ll have no idea what I’m talking about.
 This is a chunky subject, so I’m splitting it into two.
-This week I will talk about assets and liabilities to give you time to figure out what yours are, then next week we will talk about net worth and where you should be aiming to be.
-Don’t forget to sign up to my mailing list, and I’ll send you the latest “Doctor’s Money Prescription” with even more info based on today’s blog, including a simple spreadsheet calculator to get you started!
+In part 1, I am talking about assets and liabilities to help you figure out what yours are, then in part 2 I will talk about net worth and where you should be aiming to be.

 So here goes:

 Definition: An asset is something that puts money BACK into your pocket every month and could replace your income if you had enough of them.

 - Investment property that generates income (buy-to-let, house of multiple occupation (HMO), holiday rentals, office rental)

 - Stocks and Shares